Dana Dobbie: Canadian National team

-Raised in Guelph, Ontario, Dobbie served as the captain of the 2003 Canadian Junior U-19 team, winning a bronze medal at the U19 World Championships.
+Raised in Fergus, Ontario, Dobbie served as the captain of the 2003 Canadian Junior U-19 team, winning a bronze medal at the U19 World Championships.
 With the senior team, Dobbie would capture a bronze medal in the aftermath of the 2009 FIL World Cup.
 She would follow it up four years later with a silver medal, the greatest showing for a Canadian team in World Cup history.
 With the 2013 FIL Women's World Cup hosted in Oshawa, Ontario, Canada, she would score four goals in the semifinals, an 11-7 win against Australia, advancing to the gold-medal game.
 For her efforts, Dobbie was named to the 2013 World Cup All-World Team.

 UWLX

 Drafted by the Baltimore Ride with their eighth pick overall in the United Women's Lacrosse League, Dobbie was reunited with Jen Adams, her former coach at Maryland.
 Of note, Adams was named head coach of the Baltimore franchise.
 Dobbie would finish the inaugural UWLX season as the regular season scoring champion, culminating with a nod to the league's All-Star Team.